ShirleyMetilda-L/Simple-Calculator/README.md

-Simple-Calculator using html, css and javascript
+Developed a simple calculator using HTML, CSS, and JavaScript with basic arithmetic operations and a clean, responsive user interface.